8go/TrezorPass/README.md

 - - -
 **Question:** Can a **remote** hacker or a virus on my computer steal **all** my passwords?

-**Answer:** A remote hacker cannot have access to your physical trezor device.
+**Answer:** A remote hacker cannot have access to your physical Trezor device.
 A remote hacker should not have access to your 24 Trezor seed words (as those should never be stored online).
 Under these conditions a remote hacker **cannot** steal **all** your passwords at once.
 - - -
 **Question:** Can a keyboard logger steal a password?